 Heavy Vehicle Safety and Productivity Programme

-The Heavy Vehicle Safety and Productivity Programme (HVSPP) is an Australian Government initiative established under the Nation Building (National Land Transport) Act 2009 (the Act) to improve safety and productivity outcomes of heavy vehicle operations across Australia.
+The Heavy Vehicle Safety and Productivity Programme (HVSPP) is an Australian Government initiative to improve productivity and safety outcomes of heavy vehicle operations across Australia, through funding infrastructure projects.

 Round Three Projects

-The third round of funding worth $50 million over 2012-13 and 2013-14 is now fully allocated.
-Details of the Round Three projects in the states and territories can be found on the links below:
+The third round of funding worth $50 million is fully allocated.
+Details of the successful Round Three projects in the states and territories can be found on the links below:

 - ACT - Round Three